Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse.

 Stage I: The cancer is confined to the cervix.

-Stage II: The cancer has spread outside the cervix, including the upper part of the vagina, but is still within the pelvis (which contains the internal reproductive organs, bladder, and rectum).
+Stage II: The cancer has spread outside the uterus, to the upper two thirds of the vagina or to tissues outside the uterus, but is still within the pelvis (which contains the internal reproductive organs, bladder, and rectum).